-England cricketer Ben Stokes will go on trial at a crown court over an disturbance outside a nightclub.
+Durham cricketer Ben Stokes to face a crown court trial over an altercation outside a nightclub

 The 26-year-old Durham all-rounder - who missed the Ashes after being suspended from playing for England - is accused of affray along with with two other men.